Can You Afford to Have Kids?

 Consider deductibles, co-pays—the typical co-pay is 20% that you pay and 80% for the insurance company in a non-HMO type plan.
 Also, find out how much it will cost to add a dependent to your group medical insurance policy.
-If both you and your spouse have health insurance available through your employer, look at the terms and costs of both policies and decide whether it makes more sense financially to have you all covered on one plan or to split coverage between the two plans.
+If both you and your spouse have health insurance available through your employer, look at the terms and costs of both policies.
+Decide whether it makes more sense financially to have you all covered on one plan or to split the coverage between the two plans.

 If your employer offers a flexible spending account, it would be wise to put some money into it to cover unreimbursed medical costs.
 For an explanation of Flexible Spending Accounts, see Maximize Your Employment Benefits.
 A Health Savings Account can also be used to pay for certain pregnancy-related expenses and preventative care services for your child.

 Assess Child Care Costs

 Check out day-care providers well in advance of the birth of your child to find one that you feel comfortable with and that you can afford.
 If you want to be able to deduct your child-care expenses from your taxable income, you'll have to choose a licensed provider because you have to report his or her social security number to the IRS when claiming the deduction.

 As soon as you start thinking about having a baby, start a baby savings fund.
 Put a set amount into the account each pay period to cover unexpected expenses and those expenses you've already factored into your budget.